Jonathan Leal

 Leal is the author of Wild Tongue: A Borderlands Mixtape (Duke University Press 2026) and Dreams in Double Time: On Race, Freedom, and Bebop (Duke University Press 2023), which was a Finalist for the Pattis Family Foundation Creative Arts Book Award, the Woody Guthrie Book Award from IASPM-US, and the Book of the Year in History, Criticism, and Culture from the Jazz Journalists Association.
 Additionally, Leal is also the co-editor of Cybermedia: Explorations in Science, Sound, and Vision (Bloomsbury 2021) and “Exercises in Joyful Improvisational Practice,” a special issue of liquid blackness (Duke University Press 2025).

-A former Emerging Critic with the National Book Critics Circle and AMS-50 Fellow with the American Musicological Society, Leal earned an interdisciplinary humanities PhD in Modern Thought & Literature from Stanford University in 2020 and is an Assistant Professor in the Department of English at the University of Southern California.
+A former Emerging Critic with the National Book Critics Circle and AMS-50 Fellow with the American Musicological Society, Leal earned an interdisciplinary humanities PhD in Modern Thought & Literature from Stanford University.
+He is now an Associate Professor in the Department of English and Affiliated Faculty at the Thornton School of Music at the University of Southern California.

 Education